 STEVE BOCHNER | Corporate and Securities Law Practitioner

-He also recently served on the IPO Task Force, which presented a report to the U.S. Department of the Treasury on improving access to the capital markets for emerging growth companies.
+Steve served as one of two attorneys on the IPO Task Force, which presented a report to the U.S. Department of the Treasury on improving access to the capital markets for emerging growth companies.
 He was extensively involved in designing the IPO-related provisions of the JOBS Act of 2012, which drew upon the IPO Task Force’s recommendations and was adopted by Congress with broad bipartisan support.